allan-mobley-jr/hucklepuck/_posts/2020-02-23-Blog-Building.md

 commentId: 2
 title: Blog Building
 ---
-Before we can get to the overall topic of *The Hucklepuck*: which concerns moving a monolithic enterprise application to a serverless one, I thought I would use the first post to chronicle how I built this blog with that very serverless theme in mind.
+Before we get to the overall topic of *The Hucklepuck*, which concerns moving a monolithic enterprise application to a serverless one, I thought I would use the first post to chronicle how I built this blog with that very serverless theme in mind.